STRATEGIC PLAN 2018-2022

 • Expand the cadre of residents who are effective advocates for conservation, and continue to partner with other organizations to increase our impact; and

-• Increase the effectiveness of ANS’s citizen scientists by communicating their results broadly to residents and decision makers in the DC region.
+• Increase the effectiveness of ANS’s community scientists by communicating their results broadly to residents and decision makers in the DC region.

 Residents of the busy DC metro region experience many pressures that cut them off from nature, including traffic, time constraints, shrinking green space, and their ever‐expanding engagement with technology.
 A gulf is widening between people and the natural world.
 Audubon Naturalist Society’s education programs seek to shrink that divide by providing outstanding opportunities for people of all ages to reconnect with the environment and with themselves to gain the benefits of embracing nature in our hectic lives.

 ADULT EDUCATION PROGRAM